climber2002/zendesk-search/README.md

 #### InvertedIndex

 The `InvertedIndex` is a data structure which stores mappings from content to entity id.
-For example, when we add an entity, the entity will not only be added into the `EntityRepository`, but also its all field values will be indexed into an `InvertedIndex`.
+For example, when we add an entity, the entity will not only be added into the `EntityRepository`, but also its all field values will be indexed into some `InvertedIndex`.
 The main structure in `InvertedIndex` is a hash which maps a value to a set of entity ids.
-For example, for the User's `role` field, if it maps the value `admin` to user ids `1` and `3`, then when the user searches `admin` against `role` field, the time complexity is `O(1)` to find the entity ids whose role is `admin`.
+For example, for the User's `role` field, if it maps the value `admin` to user ids `1` and `3`, then when the user searches `admin` against `role` field, the time complexity is `O(1)` to find the two entity ids whose role field is `admin`.

-In our application each instance of the class `InvertedIndex` will manage the inverted index for a particular field of an entity type.
-And `EntityIndex` manages the inverted index for all fields of an entity type.
+Each `InvertedIndex` object will manage the inverted index for a particular field of an entity type.
+And `EntityIndex` manages the inverted index for all fields of an entity type (discussed later).

 The `InvertedIndex` mainly has two instance methods,
 - index: which is to index the terms for an entity id
-- search: which is to search the entity ids who matches the search term
+- search: which is to search the entity ids based on the search term

-**Empty value:** Each `InvertedIndex` maintains a special mapping whose key is `_empty_`, this is to store the entity ids whose value is empty, as the coding challenge requires that it should be able to search empty values.
+**Empty value:** Each `InvertedIndex` maintains a special mapping whose key is `_empty_`, this is to store the entity ids whose value is empty, as this coding challenge requires that it should be able to search empty values.
 When search a term, if the term is empty, then the entity ids whose value is empty will be returned.

 #### Normalizers